 How to Find a Therapist

-You can start your search for a therapist on an online therapist directory.
-Try to schedule initial consultations with therapists to determine whether they are the right fit.
-It is OK to ask questions in order to fully understand the therapeutic process and style of your provider.
-Keep in mind that, depending on the severity of your symptoms, therapy may last longer.
+An online therapist directory can help you choose a psychologist, counselor, or therapist.
+You can often schedule free initial consultations with therapists to determine whether they suit your needs.
+Ask questions to understand the therapeutic process and style of your provider.
+Depending on the severity of your symptoms, therapy may last longer than you anticipate.

-How To Support a Loved One Who Is Experiencing Parenting Burnout
+How To Support a Loved One Experiencing Parenting Burnout

-What isn’t helpful is brushing your loved one’s feelings off by making statements such as, “Oh, everyone’s burned out” or, “You’re a great parent!
+Avoid brushing their feelings off by saying things like, “Oh, everyone’s burned out,” or “You’re a great parent!
 The kids love you!”
-Generalizing their experience makes people feel invalidated because when they finally asked for help, they weren’t taken seriously.
+Generalizing their experience makes them feel invalidated because you didn’t take them seriously when they finally asked for help.

 Additional Resources